VaughanN/cheat-sheets/tools/vagrant.md

 ## Vagrant with WSL2

 Vagrant is able to run inside your Windows Subsystem for Linux environment.
-A tutorial on how to install and use it with your Windows installed Virtualbox can be found [here](https://thedatabaseme.de/2022/02/20/vagrant-up-running-vagrant-under-wsl2/).
+A tutorial on how to install and use it with your Windows installed Virtualbox [[virtual-box]] can be found [here](https://thedatabaseme.de/2022/02/20/vagrant-up-running-vagrant-under-wsl2/).